-Most of Delsey’s hardside bags come with TSA-approved combination locks and expandable zippers.
+Nearly every Delsey hardside bag comes with a TSA-approved combination lock and expandable zippers.
 Nowadays, these two features should be expected with any suitcase, as they’ve become the industry standard.

 You’ll find spinner wheels on almost all of Delsey’s bags.
-Although there isn’t anything particularly innovative about their wheels (for instance, as opposed to the Samsonite’s Spherical patented design for their wheels,) people have been saying that they’re pretty durable and roll smoothly.
+Although there isn’t anything particularly innovative about their wheels (for instance, as opposed to the Samsonite’s Spherical design), people have been saying that they’re pretty durable and roll smoothly.